 UPSS used to store fuel for stand-by power generation, waste, or heating oil, are exempt from several provisions of the Regulation until 31 August 2021.
 All other Exemption Orders issued by the EPA have now expired.
 This means all active UPSS, other than those used to store fuel for stand-by power generation, waste, or heating oil, must now operate in accordance with the UPSS Regulation.

-See Exemptions from the UPSS Regulation for more detail.
+- See Exemptions from the UPSS Regulation for more information.

 Regulators of UPSS in NSW

-From 1 September 2019, most sites with UPSS in NSW are regulated by local councils.
+From 1 September 2019, most sites with a UPSS located in NSW are regulated by local councils.
 Visit Office of Local Government to find your local council.